clemenko/fedsummit_2018/readme.md

 4. We are going to create a secret titled `title_v1`.
 The Content of the secret doesn't matter.
 Here is an idea `2018 Docker Government Summit is fun and secure.` We do not need to add it to a collection at this point.
 It will default to our private collection.
     ![](images/create_secret_v1.jpg)

-5. Now let's create a second secret called `title_v2` with the content `2018 Dockercon in San Francisco might be more fun.`.
+5. Now let's create a second secret called `title_v2` with the content `2018 DockerCon in San Francisco might be more fun.`.
   ![](images/create_secret_v2.jpg)

 6. You should now have two secrets named `title_v1` and `title_v2`.